krzysztof-owczarek/kowczarek.github.io/content/kind_of_aliases_in_subshell.md

 Nobody likes it, but they keep doing it - why?

-Counting active users?
-Maybe stealing secrets?
 There are multiple opinions on that matter.
 ```

-### ... nevertheless.
-For those of you, who had not stopped reading the article yet...
+### Nevertheless.
+For those of you, who are still curious...

-Among all features that Warp Terminal offers, there is one called [*workloads*](https://docs.warp.dev/features/warp-drive/workflows).
+Among all features that Warp Terminal offers, there is one called *workloads* - tutorial how to use them can be found [here](https://docs.warp.dev/features/warp-drive/workflows).

 Long story short, you can define special sets of commands in `.yaml` files, stored locally in a special directory.

-Workflows are easily searchable and quickly accessible through the terminal.
+Workflows are easily searchable and quickly accessible through the Warp Terminal.

-### ... but if the definitions of those workloads are stored locally, how is it different from having aliases defined in my local `.rc` file?
+### How is it different from having aliases defined in my local `.rc` file?

 Warp Terminal allows you to [*warpify*](https://docs.warp.dev/features/subshells#how-to-warpify-the-subshell) any bash subshell that has been opened in their terminal.

 <img width="825" alt="Screenshot 2024-05-12 at 15 04 39" src="https://github.com/krzysztof-owczarek/kowczarek.github.io/assets/38732989/8b4a8e7e-aaf8-452c-aa1b-493ed42a47aa">

-and some *warpifying*...
+and some *warpifying*... 🪄

 <img width="1002" alt="Screenshot 2024-05-12 at 15 05 00" src="https://github.com/krzysztof-owczarek/kowczarek.github.io/assets/38732989/664d1cad-834f-4e77-beb3-87b0b3c3dffd">